quantavil/obsidian/Vocab/Top 200 words.md

 - Typewriters are now considered obsolete since the advent of computers.
 - This software version is obsolete and no longer supported by the company.

+**Epitaph** (/ˈɛpɪtæf/)
+??
+==An inscription on a tombstone or monument in memory of the person buried there.== *Hindi translation:* स्मृतिचिह्न (Smṛticihna)
+*Example sentences:*
+- The epitaph on her grave read, "She lived a life full of love and kindness."
+- The family decided to add a meaningful epitaph to the memorial stone to honor their loved one's memory.